 INTRODUCTION

-The purpose of this Request for Qualifications (RFQ) is to select a firm to develop a County-wide proposal for County-wide advanced life support (ALS) emergency ambulance services, providing a range of up to three (3) options, including the existing system, as well as to define the Solano Emergency Medical Services Cooperative’s (SEMSC) minimum requirements, solicit proposals, and gain adequate information by which the SEMSC may evaluate the services offered, in said proposals by responding bidders.
+The purpose of this Request for Qualifications (RFQ) is to select a firm to develop a County-wide proposal for County-wide advanced life support (ALS) emergency ambulance services system structure, as well as options for consideration, providing a range of up to three (3) options, including the existing system, as well as to define the Solano Emergency Medical Services Cooperative’s (SEMSC) minimum requirements, solicit proposals, and gain adequate information by which the SEMSC may evaluate the services offered, in said proposals by responding bidders using a Request for Proposals process.

 The SEMSC intends to secure a contractor to draft a Solano County EMS Request for Proposals (RFP) for ALS emergency ambulance services, to establish an Independent Review Panel (IRP) to evaluate and score proposals submitted in response to the RFP, and to assist the SEMSC in negotiating and executing a final agreement with the selected bidder.